 The first thing to understand about these two is that these are protocols.
 In a nutshell, these are what allow you to read your emails on a remote server from anywhere in the world.
 After that, these two branches off in different directions.

 One of the big differences is that many times, email providers require a more expensive plan in order to have IMAP enabled.
 GoDaddy, for example, provides POP on many of their entry accounts, but they only allow IMAP on their top-tier accounts.

 With that being said, this might be quite an easy choice to make.
 Assuming you do have an option of either setup, both are very simple to connect to with little difference between them.
 One of the key differences between these two options is how the emails are stored.

 On a POP setup, emails are not stored on the remote server by default.
 A client, like your iPhone or iPad, receives the email from the server and that’s it.
 If you wanted to read that email anywhere else on any other device you would not be able to.
 With an IMAP connection, emails are available on multiple clients so you can read them on multiple devices.

 With IMAP, emails live on the server.
-This is great in the modern times when people access their emails on multiple devices from multiple locations.
-When POP was first created, it was modeled like the modern day mail, where a post office worker delivered emails to your post box and never stored them.
+This is great in modern times when people access their emails on multiple devices from multiple locations.
+When POP was first created, it was modeled like the modern-day mail, where a post office worker delivered emails to your post box and never stored them.

 Both of these options have their pluses and minuses, and either will provide you with your emails.
 If you do have the option of IMAP versus POP, you should always go with IMAP.

-The first set of three are the exact same for either message.
-Put in the name that you would like people to see when you send an email, the email address you want to connect to and then the password for that email address.
+The first set of three is the exact same for either message.
+Put in the name that you would like people to see when you send an email, the email address you want to connect to, and then the password for that email address.

 - The POP3 incoming mail server for GoDaddy is: pop.secureserver.net